 - Select all that apply, and hit the big Delete button

 If you don’t change anything, this process will instantly clear your entire web browsing history, cache, cookies and site data.
 As you can see from our screenshots above, this will NOT erase your username or login information for your favorites sites or services.
 Meaning the browser will still remember your Amazon name and password, or any other sites you save for ease of use.

 Passwords and auto-fill data don’t get erased unless you personally select it from the pop-up shown above.
 This is ideal because no one wants to retype their login credentials every time they visit a website.
+Or for every website they go to.
 The browser saves this information for you.
 To clear everything, check all the boxes and hit Delete.

 How to Clear Browsing History on Google Chrome